yinghao-liu/haoml/README.md

 ```

 ## elements
-a haoml file is consist of several blocks which are delimited by a new line('\n'), echo block
+a haoml file is consist of several blocks which are delimited by a new line('\n'), each block
 is one of the three types described below.

 ### comment